deep-recommend/Deeq/doc/source/index.rst

 ..
-Qing documentation master file, created by sphinx-quickstart on Tue Sep 25 12:29:15 2018.
+Queen documentation master file, created by sphinx-quickstart on Tue Sep 25 12:29:15 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Qing's documentation!
+Welcome to Queen's documentation!
 ===================================

-Qing is an open source Python framework for quantum gate simulator.
+Queen is an open source Python framework for quantum gate simulator.

 .. toctree::
    :maxdepth: 2